nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 Bottom right of grid: 1400, 1400

 ## UI To do list
+### Leaderboard
+* Check if user has a high score
+* Make user enter data if they have new hight score and print data onto the file
 ### Main menu
 * ~Add instructions~
 * Add leaderboard